-- 1. All persons or entities seeking direct financial assistance shall complete an application form provided by the department. - 2.
-Once the application has been completed, the department and the city comptroller shall provide to the common council an analysis of the project's financial feasibility, market assumptions, rate of return, and jobs impact, including wage and benefit information.
-The department shall further provide a separate report discussing the quality of proposed building and site design, the impact of the project on the city's historic building stock, and the project's sustainable features, including use of alternative energy sources and recycled and low-impact materials, creation of public open space, incorporation of transit- and pedestrian-oriented design features and amenities, and eligibility for certification under the Leadership in Energy and Environmental Design Green Building Rating System. - 3.
-Any resolution proposing direct financial assistance shall include a term sheet outlining the conditions under which such assistance is provided, including the conditions contained within this chapter. - 4.
-The department shall negotiate development agreements governing projects for which direct financial assistance is approved.
-Agreements shall incorporate the conditions contained in the term sheet approved by the common council.
+1. All developers seeking direct financial assistance for a project shall complete an application in the form provided by the department.

+2. Once the application has been completed, the department and the city comptroller shall provide to the common council an analysis of the project's financial feasibility, market assumptions, rate of return, and jobs impact, including wage and benefit information.
+The department shall further provide a separate report discussing the quality of proposed building and site design, the impact of the project on the city's historic building stock, and the project's sustainable features, including use of alternative energy sources and recycled and low-impact materials, creation of public open space, incorporation of transit- and pedestrian-oriented design features and amenities, and eligibility for certification under the Leadership in Energy and Environmental Design Green Building Rating System or other national certification.

+3. Any resolution proposing direct financial assistance shall include a term sheet outlining the conditions under which such assistance is to be provided.

+4. The department shall negotiate development agreements governing the implementation of projects for which direct financial assistance is approved.
+Such agreements shall incorporate the conditions contained in the term sheet approved by the common council.
 No city funds may be released for any project governed by this chapter without the approval of a term sheet and execution of a development agreement.
-These agreements shall comply with all provisions of ss.
-355-7 to 355-13, except that the common council may by resolution determine that there is sufficient reason to impose lesser or different requirements.
+Development agreements shall require compliance with all provisions of ss.
+355-7 to 355-13, except that the common council may by resolution impose lesser or different requirements.